rochelletham/music_ball/README.md

 #### To run:
 1. Download [Processing](https://processing.org/download)
 2. Clone this repository
-3. Run the sketch! :) There are some sample soundfiles included in the repo already.
+3. Run the music_ball.pde sketch! :) There are some sample soundfiles included in the repo already.

 ![](demo.png)